thanos-io/thanos/docs/components/query.md

                                  info endpoint (repeated).
       --store=<store> ...
 Addresses of statically configured store API servers (repeatable).
+      --filesd=<path> ...
+Path to file that contain addresses of store API servers (repeatable).
       --query.auto-downsampling  Enable automatic adjustment (step / 5) to what
                                  source of data should be used in store gateways if no max_source_resolution param is specified.